SixArm/consulting-agreement/README.md

 Parties shall not knowingly directly solicit an employee of another Party.

-The expression "knowingly" means with knowledge.
+The expression "knowingly" shall mean with knowledge.
 This excludes unknowing solicitation, which includes but is not limited to reasonable lack of knowledge of the employee's employment history, or reasonable mistake in an application tracking system, or reasonable accidental miscommunication.

-The expression "directly" means targeting a specific person.
+The expression "directly" shall mean targeting a specific person.
 This excludes indirect solicitation, which includes public job postings, or social media announcements, or impersonal advertisements, or legally-required notifications.